daniel-ai/tf-style-transfer/README.md

 <img src="image_input/style.jpg" width="400"/>
 </p>

-The a slow sing-image converter is coded in style_model.py.
+This slow sing-image converter is coded in style_model.py.
 It converts a content image to a perticular art style based on the given style image.

 <p align="center">
 <img src="image_output/golden_gate.jpg" width="700"/>